Santirbazar: Santir Bazar railway station

 A railway station was constructed in Santirbazar (code: SNTBR) which serves the town.
 The station lies on the Agartala - Sabroom rail section, which comes under the Lumding railway division of the Northeast Frontier Railway.
 The segment from Agartala to Sabroom via Udaipur became operational on 3 October 2019, with a proposed elevation of 39m.

 Santirbazar integrated checkpost

 Santir bazar integrated check post on the India-Bangladesh border on Santir bazar-Feni rail and road route is in Mizoram in India.
 It was officially opened in October 2017 by Prime Minister Narendra Modi.

 Politics

+Santirbazar is 36th assembly constituency among the 60 constituency of Tripura state Legislative assembly.
+Currently Shri Pramod Reang from Bharatiya Janata Partyis elected MLA from Santirbazar constituency.

 Belonia assembly constituency is in the Tripura West Lok Sabha constituency.